veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/step.md

-{
-  "name" : "step",
-  "type" : "Component"
-  "category": “Layout”
-  "version" : "1.0.0",
-  "averageRating" : 1,
-  "description" :  “Step component are inserted inside the stepper component, these are parts of a stepper.
-The stepper is made up of various step component. ", "platformSupportVersion" : "4.0.0",
-  "publisher" : "Ayush"

-}

-## Guide:

 ### Overview:
 Step component can contain anything, such as a textbox,buttons,radio buttons,checkbox, images etc. So the step component can only be used inside a stepper component.A page can be just divided into steps using stepper and step.